About Kalimath Temple

 1. Hidden Idol of Maa Kali

 Unlike most temples where the deity is worshipped in visible idol form, the idol of Maa Kali at Kalimath Temple remains hidden inside a sacred pit.
-It is revealed only during special religious occasions and festivals.
+It is revealed only during special religious occasions and festivals, which adds to the temple’s deep spiritual mystery.

 2. One of the 108 Shakti Peethas